DmitryMyadzelets/ization/README.md

 Why?
 I needed a simplest solution to internationalize my project both on server and client-sides.

 I tried to use [LinguUI](https://github.com/lingui/js-lingui) but it didn't work out of the box.
 The [i18n](https://github.com/mashpie/i18n-node) did the job but it's not modular and includes many stuff I didn't need.
 Howerver, I liked how it worked at the most basic level.
 So, I just reproduced an essential functionality I needed at that moment.
+The [Polyglot](https://github.com/airbnb/polyglot.js) seems to be perfect option.

 I concider this project as a primer on internalization.